-We are strongly positioned with a solid balance sheet, robust production base and significant operational cashflow.
-The Otto team is also able to rapidly evaluate and execute on accretive acquisition opportunities that meet our established criteria.
-We will continue to assess opportunities to remain active in our drilling program, whilst maintaining our financial flexibility.
-We are, as always, committed to growing shareholder value and positioning for sustained success."
+The Otto team can rapidly evaluate and execute on accretive acquisition opportunities that meet established criteria.
+We continue to assess opportunities to remain active in our drilling program, whilst maintaining financial flexibility.
+We are, as always, committed to growing shareholder value and positioning for sustained success.